Signal crayfish: Introduction into Europe

-From 1907, crayfish plague, an infectious disease caused by the water mold Aphanomyces astaci, damaged stocks of the native European crayfish Astacus astacus.
-Since the signal crayfish occupied a similar ecological niche in its native range, it was imported in the 1960s to Sweden and Finland to allow recreational and commercial crayfish capture.
-At the time, the signal crayfish was not recognized as a carrier of the crayfish plague.
-All American species carry the infection, but it is only lethal to individuals that are already stressed; to European species, the infection is rapidly fatal.
+From 1907 on, crayfish plague, an infectious disease caused by the water mold Aphanomyces astaci, has decreased populations of the native noble crayfish (Astacus astacus) across Europe.
+Since P. leniusculus was thought to occupy a similar ecological and gastronomical niche, it was intentionally introduced to Sweden and Finland in the 1960s for recreational and commercial reasons.
+At the time, it was unknown that all American crayfish, including P. leniusculus, can carry crayfish plague.
+But while most American crayfish have some immunity, the infection is fatal for European species.
+Consequently, P. leniusculus has continued to spread and outcompete native crayfish.

-The signal crayfish is now the most widespread alien crayfish in Europe, occurring in 25 countries, from Finland to Great Britain and from Spain to Greece.
+The signal crayfish is now the most widespread alien crayfish in Europe, residing in 27 countries, from Finland to Great Britain and from Spain to Greece.
 It was first introduced to Great Britain in 1976, and is now widespread across the British mainland as far north as the Moray Firth.
 It has also been observed on the Isle of Man, but not in Ireland, the last European country to have no alien crayfish.

 In both Sweden and Finland, where crayfish are eaten, the catch of signal crayfish exceeds that of A. astacus (European/noble crayfish).
 The former is sold at roughly half the price compared to the latter.